YongoDavid/DEMO-2024-DECEMBER/README.md

 my front-end is not displaying so lets still and solve that and move on from there(lets see how it goes)

 DEC 19
+The past few days this week as been a bit shakey but , its the same grind and new day, soo lets gooo!.